BiGraspFormer: End-to-End Bimanual Grasp Transformer: Conclusions

 \section{Conclusions}

 We presented BiGraspFormer, the first unified end-to-end framework that directly generates coordinated bimanual grasps from object point clouds using our novel Single-Guided Bimanual (SGB) strategy.
 The key insight of SGB is to first generate diverse single grasp candidates then leverage their learned features through specialized attention mechanisms to jointly predict bimanual poses and quality scores, effectively reducing the complexity of the 12-DoF search space while ensuring coordinated dual-arm manipulation.
 This unified approach eliminates the need for separate grasp generation and evaluation modules, enabling explicit modeling of coordination between grasps for stable bimanual manipulation.
 Extensive simulation and real-world experiments demonstrate that BiGraspFormer consistently outperforms existing methods in both success rate and diversity under normal and disturbance conditions while maintaining efficient inference speed suitable for real-time deployment.
-Future work will focus on generating action-policy-aware bimanual grasps across diverse objects and poses, integrating our framework with downstream manipulation policies to enable comprehensive bimanual manipulation tasks.
+Despite these promising results, our approach has several limitations.
+BiGraspFormer currently relies on CAD models during training for collision checking and ground truth generation via BPM, which may limit applicability in settings without high-quality object meshes.
+Additionally, the sim-to-real gap and motion planning failures remain challenges, as grasp poses that succeed in simulation may occasionally fail due to real-world sensor noise or kinematic constraints.
+Future work will focus on removing the CAD model dependency by incorporating learned collision proxies, as well as generating action-policy-aware bimanual grasps integrated with downstream manipulation policies to enable comprehensive bimanual manipulation tasks.